NBAF-color-lockup

 Modeling Risks, Impacts and Interventions in an FMD outbreak in the US by Michael Sanderson

-TBA by Elizabeth Reider
+TBA by Elizabeth Rieder

 Joint UMN-ARS research on FMD epidemiology in endemic settings by Andres Perez